María Celeste Wagner

 From a mixed-methods approach and a global communication perspective, María Celeste Wagner studies how the media influences opinions around social issues, particularly those related to gender, with a focus in Latinx and Latin America.
 She also studies media practices and interpretations in the contemporary media environment.
 Fieldwork for her research has been conducted in Argentina and the United States.
 Some of her recent projects have explored the emotional experiences, interpretations, and practices of consuming news and perceived misinformation during times of political polarization in the U.S., the role of the perceived gender of journalists on the promotion of ideas around the severity of sexual harassment, attitudinal effects of consuming “fake news” in Argentina during the 2019 presidential elections, and the experiences and interpretations of watching television entertainment in Argentina and the U.S., with a transnational and transcultural focus on issues of identity.

-Wagner’s dissertation analyzes some of the social consequences of the way the media talk about sexual and/or gender-based violence, abuse, and harassment in Argentina and the United States today.
-Through online survey experiments, it analyzes how representative audiences in both countries respond to news about workplace harassment when harm is done to women from different ethnic and class backgrounds.
-Through interviews in both countries, it explores interpretations of the media coverage of these issues among experts in gender equality organizations and certain Latinx identities that are affected by structural inequalities and media biases.
+Wagner’s dissertation analyzes social and individual-level consequences of the way contemporary media talks about different forms of sexual and gender-based violence in Argentina and the United States.
+Through online survey experiments, it analyzes how diverse audiences in both countries respond to news about workplace harassment when harm is done to women from different ethnic and class backgrounds.
+Second, it draws from qualitative interviews with survey respondents to explore possible causal mechanisms.
+Third, and to understand expert views on contemporary issues of communication and social change, it draws from more than fifty interviews with leaders in gender equality organizations in both countries.

 Her work has been published in Journalism, Digital Journalism, Latin American Perspectives, Media, Culture & Society, and in Latin American peer-reviewed journals, such as Cuadernos.info and Palabra Clave.